VideojogosLusofona/color-shape-links-ai-competition/README.md

 called *G03VerySmart*, these classes are as follows:

 1. **`G03VerySmartAI`**, which extends [`AIPlayer`].
-This class should be added as a component of the `SessionConfiguration` game object, and allows your AI to be found by the game.
+This class should be added as a component of the `SessionConfiguration` game object, and allows the AI to be found by the game.
 2. **`G03VerySmartAIThinker`**, which implements the [`IThinker`] interface.
-   This is were you should actually implement the AI.
+   This is were the AI should actually be implemented.

 These classes should be in their own folder, `G03VerySmart`, which in turn should be placed at [`Assets/Scripts/AI/AIs/`].
-This folder contains some examples of dumb AIs to demonstrate how your project should be organized.
+This folder contains some examples of dumb AIs to demonstrate how the code should be organized.

 Students should not modify existing code.
-If a bug is found in the Unity project, please submit a fix using a
+If a bug is found in the included Unity project, a fix should be submitted through a [pull request](https://github.com/VideojogosLusofona/ia_2019_board_game_ai/compare), so it becomes available to everyone.
-[pull request](https://github.com/VideojogosLusofona/ia_2019_board_game_ai/compare),
-so it becomes available to everyone.